 Signs Of Teraphobia In Children

-Most often, children will let you know when they are afraid of something.
-It will appear in obvious questions like, “Will you check under the bed?" and "Can you check the closet?”
-This is where their fear resides.
-What the darkness hides is something malicious to them, but to you, it is merely a blanket or a coat.
+Most often, children will be quick to let a parent or adult know when they are afraid of something.
+It will appear in questions like, “Will you check under the bed?” or “Can you check the closet?”
+This is most often where their fear resides.
+What is hidden in the darkness could be something malicious to them, when in reality it’s likely something completely harmless like a blanket or a coat.

 Usually, the object of fear is relatively non-specific.
-It takes the form of a generic monster which your child might draw for you if you ask.
-It might be inspired by environmental factors like an aggressive classmate, a robber from the news, or a combination of something they saw while out in the real world.
-A spooky tree in a nearby park that resembles a scary face could also inspire such a monster to come to life in their mind.
+It takes the form of a generic monster that your child might formulate in their head.
+It might be inspired by environmental factors like an aggressive classmate, a robber from the news, a recently-watched scary movie, or a combination of things that they saw while out in the real world.
+An oddly-shaped tree in a nearby park that resembles a scary face could also inspire such a monster to come to life in their mind.

 Effects Of Teraphobia

 Parents of children with teraphobia might also find themselves losing sleep.
-If you’re not at your best, then you certainly won't be prepared to handle everything that comes with being a parent.
-Driving, cooking, discipline, and going to work will feel like overwhelming chores that have no end.
-You might become anxious about whether your child is healthy and other nasty symptoms can pop up like headaches and feelings of panic.
+If you’re not at your best, it can prove difficult to handle everything that comes with being a parent.
+Driving, cooking, discipline, playing with your children, and going to work will feel like overwhelming chores.
+You might become anxious about whether your child is healthy while other irritable symptoms can occur, such as headaches and feelings of panic.